samplchallenges/SAMPL7/physical_property/pKa/microstates/README.md

 ## pKa Microstates of SAMPL7 Molecules

-22 small molecules are assigned moleculed IDs in the form of SMXX from SM25 to SM46.
+22 small molecules are assigned moleculed IDs in the form of `SMXX` from SM25 to SM46.
 This directory includes their enumerated microstates.

-Also provided are the microstates in Tripos MOL2 and SDF file format.
+Also provided are the microstates in Tripos MOL2 (`.mol2`) and SDF (`.sdf`) file format.

 Please note, the microstate lists provided here may not be comprehensive.